MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

-Consequently, for a given total mass, $M_{500}$, and a given redshift, $z$, the galaxy cluster signal distribution for $y_\sigma$ maps is obtained by the convolution of the $M_{500}-Y_{500}$ relation scatter \citep[assuming scaling relation from][and (1-b) = 0.8]{planckSZC}, the distribution of $\sigma_y$, and the distribution of the noise $N_\sigma$.
-We assumed that the relation $M_{500}-T_{500}$ does not present any scatter.\\ The completeness, ${\cal C}(y_\sigma)$, is then obtained as the ratio of the integral of $y_\sigma$ distribution, ${\cal P}(y_\sigma)$, above the detection threshold normalized by the integral of the full distribution,
+The galaxy cluster signal probability distribution is obtained by the convolution of: (i) the $M_{500}-Y_{500}$ relation intrinsic scatter, (ii) the distribution of $\sigma_y$ (noise inhomogeneity), and (iii) the distribution of the noise $N_\sigma$ (noise probability distribution).
+We assumed that the relation $M_{500}-\theta_{500}$ does not present any scatter.\\ The completeness, ${\cal C}(y_\sigma)$, is then given by the ratio of the integral of $y_\sigma$ distribution, ${\cal P}(y_\sigma)$, above the detection threshold normalized by the integral of the full distribution,

-where $t$ is the detection threshold applied on the $y_\sigma$ map.
+where $t$ is the detection threshold applied on the $y_\sigma$ map (3 in our case).

 Figure~\ref{selfunc} shows the completeness as a function of the mass, $M_{500}$ and redshift, $z$, of a given cluster.
-We observe that we can detect, with a very basic detection methods applied on an optimally filtered and cleaned tSZ map, galaxy clusters down to a typical mass of $M_{500} = 1\, 10^{14}$ $M_\odot$.
-We also observe that for very large mass ($ > 2\, 10^{15}$ $M_\odot$) the completeness is slightly smaller than 1.
-This effect is produced by the match-filter that significantly reduces the tSZ effect produced by extended (massive) sources.
+We observe that, with a very basic detection method applied on a filtered and cleaned tSZ map, we can detect clusters down to a typical mass of $M_{500} = 1\, 10^{14}$ $M_\odot$ with percent level completeness.
+We also observe that for very large mass ($ > 2\, 10^{15}$ $M_\odot$) the completeness is slightly smaller than one.
+This effect is produced by the matched-filter that significantly reduces the tSZ effect produced by extended (massive) sources.